shopsys/shopsys/docs/automated-testing/running-acceptance-tests.md

     More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)

 ### How to watch what is going on in the selenium browser
-Shopsys Framework uses `seleniarm/standalone-firefox` image for `selenium-server` service which provides two ways of watching acceptance tests progress:
+Shopsys Platform uses `seleniarm/standalone-firefox` image for `selenium-server` service which provides two ways of watching acceptance tests progress:

 #### VNC
 From your local machine, connect to the remote desktop on `vnc://127.0.0.1:5900`